SELINA-team/SELINA.R/README.md

 Files used in here are included in folder `demos`.
 You can check parameter details with command `?query_predict`.

-SELINA has trained models for 35 kinds of normal tissues and 5 kinds of pan-immune tissues, you can load them with command `?load_selina_model`.
+SELINA has trained models for 35 kinds of normal tissues and 3 kinds of disease tissues, you can load them with command `?load_selina_model`.
 All the tissue names are showed in the toggle list below.
 <details>
   <summary>Tissue models (Click Me)</summary>